Chapel Hill – Chauncy Hall School: Multiple Intelligences Approach

 Classes are influenced by Dr. Howard Gardner of Harvard University, who developed the Theory of Multiple Intelligences.
 Dr. Gardner proposes that there are nine "intelligences" that schools need to support: interpersonal, intrapersonal, existential, mathematical/logical, kinesthetic, linguistic, naturalist, musical, and spatial.
 Teachers incorporate these intelligences into their curriculum.

-On October 17, 2013 Howard Gardner visited the CH-CH campus.
+On October 17, 2013, Howard Gardner visited the CH-CH campus.
 According to Dr. Gardner, "when something is important, try to teach it lots of different ways...
 Textbooks are fine, but not everybody learns best from text books. iPads, hands-on, works of art, debate, humor, graphics, and video, the more different ways you can teach something, the more likely it is to get in there, stay in there, and be useful."

-Progress notes

-Each week, teachers write progress notes for each of their students as a way to inform students and their families on how they are doing in each of their classes and what they could be doing to improve.
-Teachers may also include the most recent grades that students have received on assignments or tests.
-Progress notes can be accessed online by both students and parents through the myCH-CH portal.

-Schedule and school year calendar

-Students follow a schedule in which full credit courses meet for 75 minutes three times per week.
-During a typical week, students have four classes per day on Monday, Tuesday, and Thursday and three classes on Wednesday and Friday.
-The academic year is divided into trimesters ending in November, March, and May/June.
-Students grade point averages (GPA) are recalculated at the end of each trimester.
-Graduation ceremonies are held during the last week of May or the first week of June.